DenchiSoft/denchisoft.github.io/index.md

 ### What is VTube Studio?

-VTube Studio is an app available for **iPhone/macOS** (*currently in review*), **Android** and **Windows**.
+VTube Studio is an app available for **iPhone/macOS**, **Android** and **Windows**.
 The app uses your smartphone to track your face and animate a [Live2D Cubism Model](https://www.live2d.com/en/) accordingly.
 The model is shown directly on your phone or on your PC by streaming the face-tracking data over your local network from your phone to your PC/Mac.

 ![VTube Studio Setup](/images/other/vts_basic_setup_detail_small.png "VTube Studio Setup")